 2. Reexamine long-term goals.

-Channel your frustrations into action by thinking through where you professionally want to be in one, five and 10 years.
+Channel your frustrations into action by thinking through where you want to be as a professional in one, five and 10 years.
 Exploring your long-term intentions will allow you take the short-term steps necessary to achieve them.
-If your current role is not providing the experience, skill-building or network, you need to get where you want to be so you're learning how to make those changes.
+Networking with other professionals in your field is a great way to gain more insight into where you want to be.

 Whether it’s requesting new, challenging assignments, asking for a group transfer or bolstering your brand through panels and conferences, consider how you can promote your expertise apart from your company.
 Take advantage of the credibility and stability of your current job to establish a clear path for professional growth.
 These will become motivators that can help you maintain a positive attitude as well as help with goal orientation.

 Find a method to institute accountability with respect to your career development.
-Focus on goal-oriented behavior and determine how you can best find self motivation.
+Focus on goal-oriented behavior and determine how you can best self-motivate.
 Whether it’s bringing in a personal board of directors or enlisting professional help, create a means of holding yourself to specific deadlines.

 3. Start your job search.